Incognitoanshh/Real-State-AWS/README.md

 ## 🔐 Authentication

 Authentication is powered by **AWS Cognito** using Amplify CLI and hosted UI.
-It supports user sign-up, sign-in, and secure session handling with JWT tokens.
+It supports:
+- User sign-up and sign-in
+- JWT-based session management
+- Secure APIs with token verification

 ---